mongodb/mongo-python-driver/doc/tools.rst

   Django, an `example:
   <https://github.com/MongoEngine/django-mongoengine/tree/master/example/tumblelog>`_.
   For more information `<http://docs.mongoengine.org/en/latest/django.html>`_
-* `Djongo <https://nesdis.github.io/djongo/>`_ is a connector for using Django with MongoDB as the database backend.
-Use the Django Admin GUI to add and modify documents in MongoDB.
 * `mongodb_beaker <http://pypi.python.org/pypi/mongodb_beaker>`_ is a
   project to enable using MongoDB as a backend for `beaker's
   <http://beaker.groovie.org/>`_ caching / session system.